Equal Pay for Similar Work: Static Model

 \end{remark}

-\begin{remark}\rm Our setting and the solution concept of the core are of a cooperative nature.
-An alternative approach would be to set up a non-cooperative game and analyze its equilibria.
-In Appendix \ref{section-noncooperative-games}, we present a non-cooperative game wherein the firms simultaneously make wage offers to workers, and each worker accepts at most one of the offers she receives (after observing all offers).
-The subgame perfect Nash equilibrium outcomes of this game exactly coincide with the set of core outcomes of the cooperative game we describe above.
-We choose to present the cooperative framework in the main text because its exposition is simpler, and the equivalence mentioned here provides a noncooperative foundation for doing so. \end{remark}

-\section{Results}
+\subsection{Results}

 In this section, we present theoretical results from our model.
-Throughout, we fix an arbitrary labor market $(\beta,F_A,F_B)$ and present results within this labor market, except where explicitly stated otherwise.
+Throughout, we fix an arbitrary labor market $(\beta,F_A,F_B)$ and present results within this labor market.

-\subsection{Core without EPSW}
+\subsubsection{Core without EPSW}

-We begin our analysis by studying core outcomes without EPSW.
-We establish that our model leads to very strong predictions both on employment patterns and wages.

 \begin{proposition} Without EPSW, there exist a continuum of (non-equivalent) core outcomes.
-In any core outcome, almost every worker is employed and earns a wage equal to her productivity (formally, for all $i\in \{1,2\}$, all $g\in\{A,B\}$, and almost all $v\in[0,1]$: $f_g^1(v)+f_g^2(v) = f_g(v)$ and $w_i^g(v)=v$ if $f_g^i(v)>0$). \end{proposition}
+In any core outcome, almost every worker is employed and earns a wage equal to her productivity (formally, for all $i\in \{1,2\}$, all $g\in\{A,B\}$, and almost all $v\in[0,1]$: $f_g^1(v)+f_g^2(v) = f_g(v)$, and $w_i^g(v)=v$ if $f_g^i(v)>0$). \end{proposition}

 \Cref{no_EPL_equilibrium_prop} establishes that, while there are multiple core outcomes, they all feature full employment and result in wages to each worker equal to their productivity.
-We use this result as a benchmark and proceed to study how the employment patterns and wages are affected by EPSW in the following subsections.
+Our proof demonstrates that this result obtains via classic ``Bertrand'' reasoning: in any outcome satisfying individual rationality that fails the conditions of \Cref{no_EPL_equilibrium_prop} for (a positive measure set of) workers of type $(g,v)$ one firm can outcompete the other and hire $(g,v)$ workers in a way that increases its profit.